 Under the terms of the grant, the Galina Starovoitova Fellowship offers a monthly stipend of $3,500, research facilities, word processing support, and research assistance.
 One 6-month and one 3-month grant are available.
 Grant recipients are required to be in residence at the Kennan Institute in Washington, D.C. for the duration of their grant.
 The Starovoitova Fellows are expected to hold public lectures on the themes of conflict resolution and human rights while conducting research on a specific topic.
 In addition, the Starovoitova Fellow will actively participate in discussions with the public policy and academic communities, including giving speeches and lectures at other institutions and taking part in meetings and conferences.

 The Kennan Institute will hold one round of competitive selection for two (a six month and a three month) Starovoitova Fellowships in the 2021-22 program year.
 Applications will be reviewed by an expert committee.
-Successful applicants will proceed to a second round of selection, consisting of an interview in Moscow.
-Final results will be announced during the summer.
+Successful applicants will proceed to a second round of selection, consisting of an interview.
+Final results will be announced during the fall.

 INSTRUCTIONS FOR APPLICANTS

 Please see the attached Kennan Institute Galina Starovoitova Fellowship Application.
-Please keep in mind that the Starovoitova Fellowship, which is funded by the Bureau of Educational and Cultural Affairs of the United States Department of State, is restricted to citizens of the Russian Federation who are residing in Russia at the time of application.
+Please keep in mind that the Starovoitova Fellowship, which is funded by the Bureau of Educational and Cultural Affairs of the United States Department of State, is restricted to citizens of the Russian Federation residing either in or outside of Russia at the time of application.

 All application materials must be received by September 15.